jonelpareja/Jonel-Cloud-Computing-Projects/README.md

 ![Data Ingestion Diagram](https://raw.githubusercontent.com/jonelpareja/Jonel-Cloud-Computing-Projects/648bf7930b62045b8c45756de65cd625575f1e14/City%20List%20Summarization2.png)

 # 5.5.
 Foundation for Analysis:
-These prepared and cataloged lists are now reliable resources for enriching, filtering, and providing context to the main City of Vancouver business licence data within the DAP.
+These prepared and catalogue lists are now reliable resources for enriching, filtering, and providing context to the main City of Vancouver business licence data within the DAP.

 # 6. Recommendations:
 # 6.1.
 Standardization:
-Utilize these cleaned and cataloged lists (Folderyear_List_Cleaned, Businesstype_List_Cleaned, City_List_Cleaned via Glue Data Catalog) as the standard, governed reference data for all analyses related to the "Business Licences 2025 Procedure" within the DAP.
+Utilize these cleaned and catalogue lists (Folderyear_List_Cleaned, Businesstype_List_Cleaned, City_List_Cleaned via Glue Data Catalogue) as the standard, governed reference data for all analyses related to the "Business Licences 2025 Procedure" within the DAP.
 # 6.2.
 Enrichment:
 Use these lists to enrich the primary business licence dataset.
-For example, join the main dataset with Businesstype_List_Cleaned using a common key to add descriptive business type information.
+For example, join the main dataset with Businesstype_List_Cleaned using a shared key to add descriptive business-type information.
 # 6.3.
 Maintenance Process:
-Establish a clear process for updating and maintaining these lists.
+Establish a transparent process for updating and maintaining these lists.
 If they change, the ingestion, cleaning, and cataloging pipeline should be re-run to ensure downstream analyses use current information.
 # 6.4.
 Documentation:
-Maintain documentation, including this analysis, within the DAP environment to explain these supporting datasets' origin, purpose, and structure.
+Documentation, including this analysis, needs to be maintained within the DAP environment to explain the origin, purpose, and structure of these supporting datasets.

 # 7. Tools and Technologies:
 # 7.1.
 AWS Cloud Services:
 7.1.1.
 AWS S3 (Simple Storage Service): For raw data ingestion, storage of processed files (CSV, Parquet), and DataBrew/Glue job outputs.

 7.1.2.
-AWS EC2 (Elastic Compute Cloud): For initial data file staging and running PowerShell scripts for ingestion.
+AWS EC2 (Elastic Compute Cloud): This is used for initial data file staging and running PowerShell scripts for ingestion.

 7.1.3.
 AWS Glue DataBrew: For data profiling, interactive data cleaning, and running transformation jobs.

 7.1.4.
-AWS Glue Data Catalog: For creating a centralized metadata repository.
+AWS Glue Data Catalogue: For creating a centralized metadata repository.

 7.1.5.
-AWS Glue Crawler: This is used to automatically populate the data catalog.
+AWS Glue Crawler: This automatically populates the data catalogue.

 7.1.6.
-AWS Athena: To query the cataloged data in S3, standard SQL is used to generate descriptive statistics.
+AWS Athena: To query the Catalogue data in S3, standard SQL generates descriptive statistics.

 # 7.2.
 Other:
 7.2.1.
 PowerShell: For scripting data ingestion from EC2 to S3.